-The funicular railway is currently closed and is expected to reopen in Autumn 2022.
+The funicular railway reopened in January 2023 after over four years of closure for repairs.
 For the moment the remainder of this page is as written before the closure took place.

 Eight miles south-east of Aviemore and high on the northern flank of Cairn Gorm lies the CairnGorm Mountain Railway.
 This funicular railway runs for two kilometers through the Cairngorm ski area.
 In doing so it climbs 460m to the Ptarmigan top station, 150m below the summit of the mountain.